adrwxyz/classic.adrw.xyz/_posts/2016-05-06-coding-on-ipad.md

 Early adopters bought assuming iPads were simply pretty media consumption devices.
 Now, I see entire university classes where a third of new computers are iPads and Microsoft Surfaces.

-**People are choosing tablets for their primary computer.** Mobile first is going to be mobile mostly.
+**People are choosing tablets for their primary computer.**

 The future is here.

 **What a time to be alive.**